Redefining Technology

 WebSocket Transport

-WebSocket enables full-duplex communication channels over a single TCP connection for real-time data transfer.
+WebSocket provides full-duplex communication channels over a single TCP connection, ideal for real-time data streaming.

 database